thomasabishop/eolas/Databases/SQL/1_Language_structure.md

 ![](/img/Pasted_image_20220314155028.png)

-Expressions differ from clauses and predicates in that they are not the mechanism for returning data (i.e. declaring a clause and a logical condition) they do something to the data, as part of the retrieval.
+Expressions differ from clauses and predicates in that they are not the mechanism for returning data (i.e. declaring a clause and a logical colllllndition) they do something to the data, as part of the retrieval.
 This is a bit subtle:

 * `SELECT name FROM model WHERE cores = "4"`
   * This retrieves the models that have 4 cores